LearnedVector/behavioral_cloning/README.md

 After tweaking the model a bit.
 I decided to go with NVidia's model.
 It was a big upgrade from previouos model, but the car was still going off the road on the dirt road turns.

-I decided to use Udacities provided data after a few attempt of collecting my own data.
+I decided to use Udacity's provided data after a few attempt of collecting my own data.
 The Udacities data worked better then the one's I've collected.

 I tweaked the correction value for the right and left camera until the car finally made it around the track.